How to Claim Pavement Accident Compensation – The ultimate guide

 Have you tripped on a pavement?
-Have you been hurt as a result of a slip or a trip, or by falling on land owned by a council or local authority?
+Have you been hurt due to a slip or a trip, or by falling on land owned by a council or local authority?
 Did this happen to you on privately owned land, such as a supermarket car park or walkway?
 If so, you could claim trip or fall compensation.

-If you have, and you were hurt, you may have a claim for compensation.
+If you have, and you were hurt, you may have a compensation claim.
 But you won’t know until you call our team.
-With just a few pieces of basic information, they can put you in touch with our team who can go through the free consultation process with you.
+With just a few necessary information, they can put you in touch with our team who can go through the free consultation process with you.

-At the end of this conversation, you will know if you are in a position to make a claim for personal injury compensation after tripping on a pavement or slipping in a car park – or wherever you were hurt.
+At the end of this conversation, you will know if you are in a position to claim personal injury compensation after tripping on a pavement or slipping in a car park – or wherever you were hurt.

 With our customer focus driving our business forward, our customer service standards are exceptional and, unlike anything you will experience elsewhere.

-With nothing to lose, contact us today on our 24 hour, 7 days a week helpline 0800 073 8801 to find out more or to start your claim for pavement injury compensation.
+Contact us today on our 24 hours, 7 days a week helpline 0800 073 8801 to find out more or to start pavement accident claims with nothing to lose.